AcademySoftwareFoundation/openexr/docs/SymbolVisibility.md

 clarity.
-Each compiler / platform describes their own behavior, but not how that behaves relative to others. [libc++](https://libcxx.llvm.org/docs/DesignDocs/VisibilityMacros.html) from the llvm project is the closest to providing comparitive information, where by looking at how they define their macros and the comments surrounding, one can infer the behavior among at least windows DLL mode, then gcc vs. clang for unixen.
+Each compiler / platform describes their own behavior, but not how that behaves relative to others. [libc++](https://libcxx.llvm.org/docs/DesignDocs/VisibilityMacros.html) from the llvm project is the closest to providing comparative information, where by looking at how they define their macros and the comments surrounding, one can infer the behavior among at least windows DLL mode, then gcc vs. clang for unixen.
 Other compilers, for